Packing $A$-paths of length zero modulo a prime

-\begin{lemma} [Lemma 3.5 in \cite{ThoYooa}] Let $\Gamma$ be an abelian group with no element of order two.
-Let $(W,\gamma)$ be a $\Gamma$-bipartite wall with a pure $\Gamma$-odd linkage $\mcl$ with $|\mcl|=3l$.
+\begin{lemma} [Lemma 3.5 in \cite{ThoYooa}] Let $(W,\gamma)$ be a $\Gamma$-bipartite wall with a pure $\Gamma$-odd linkage $\mcl$ with $|\mcl|=3l$.
 Then there is a nonzero cycle-chain of length $l$ contained in $P^{(h)}_1 \cup (\cup \mcl)$ whose core path is a subpath of $P^{(h)}_1$.
 Moreover, if $\mcl$ is nested or crossing, then the core path intersects exactly one endpoint of each path in $\mcl$. \end{lemma}